Sus-31/Amazon-Fashion-data-analysis/README.md

 ## Project Overview

-This project dives deep into the world of Amazon fashion, analyzing sales and product data using the magical powers of Power BI.
+This project dives deep into the world of Amazon fashion, analysing sales and product data using the magical powers of Power BI.
 Whether you're a data nerd or a fashion aficionado, there's something here for you!

 ## What's Inside